GM3STM/GM3STM_WSJT_fork/README.md

 ## Notes

-This project is based on WSJT-X and remains a work in progress.
+This project is based on the original WSJT-X source and remains a work in progress.
 If you use this beta build, expect ongoing changes as development continues.